 - Session create for S&F with MME, SGW and PGW onboard.

-- Session create for S&F with MME onboard.

-- Session create for S&F with split MME (as designed in Sol#11).

-Editor's note: It is FFS that if the satellite serving the UE has passed away, how to deal with the parameters provisioned to UE.
+In the case of single satellite deployed to serve UE, the provisioned parameters to UE are available only for this serving satellite.

+In the case of multiple satellite deployed to serve UE, the provisioned parameters to UE can an average value that applies to all deployed satellites (e.g, based on UE S&F subscription).

 6.39.3 MME, SGW and PGW onboard

 Figure 6.39.3-1 depicts the Session create procedure for S&F operation with MME, SGW and PGW onboard, which can be during attach procedure or UE requested PDN connectivity procedure.
 Other attach procedures (e.g. the Authentication, security setup) can be resolved in other solutions (e.g. Sol#16).